SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

   * At **the beginning** of the string, which represents the result, concatenate the symbol, which you get from the sum of the ASCII code + the last digit &rarr; 106 + 6 &rarr; 112 &rarr; **p**.
   * At **the end** of the string, which represents the result, concatenate the symbol, which you get from subtracting the ASCII code – the first digit &rarr; 106 - 1 &rarr; 105 &rarr; **i**.

-Using the method shown above, write a program that takes **a sequence of characters**, **encrypts them** and prints the result on one line.
+Using the method shown above, write a program that takes **a sequence of characters**, **encrypts them**, and prints the result on one line.

 The input data will always be valid.
 The Main method must read the data given by the user – an integer **`n`**, followed by a character for each of the following **`n`** lines.